aryanrsuri/opl/README.md

 ## Implementation of a pure functional language interpreter in rust

 Opl (pronounced "opal") is a purely functional languague focused on analytical types and pure functions.
 This focus is both the study of Function PL and building interpreters.
-Rust was chosen for is excellent compile times and ergonomics
+Rust was chosen excellent compile times and ergonomics

 ### Codebase